jpederson/node-colorvert/readme.md

 ## colorvert [![NPM version](https://badge.fury.io/js/colorvert.svg)](http://badge.fury.io/js/colorvert)

-An easy-to-use color conversion module written for node.
-Uses the [transicc](https://github.com/jpederson/node-transicc) node module to provide ICC profile-based color conversions between several color spaces.
+This node module converts colors between CMYK, Lab, XYZ, RGB, HSL, HSV, and Hex colorspaces.
+Colorvert uses the [transicc](https://github.com/jpederson/node-transicc) node module to provide ICC profile-based color conversions between several color spaces.
 If you only need conversions between ICC profiles (CMYK, Lab, XYZ, and RGB), look to that module.

-Otherwise, you found the right module!
-This one also supports Hex, HSL, and HSV, so you can convert between web, print, and display colorspaces.
+*For a JSON HTTP API:* Check out the [colorvert-api](https://github.com/jpederson/node-colorvert-api) node module.
+It uses this module and [express](https://github.com/strongloop/express) to serve HTTP endpoints that convert the input color to all other colorspaces.
+It's ideal for batch color conversions.

 *****